 The cocktail I savored on my visit, the Bush Sunflower, was bright and smooth.
 Anchored by sous vide limoncello that Teague created with lemon and Carpano Bianco vermouth, it also features almonds and Pastiche bitters.

 The wine list features natural wines curated by Master Sommelier Brett Zimmerman.
 The beer list, featuring great LA beers and rare European brews, was selected by Certified Cicerone Ramon Hung.

-The interior evokes the charm of a classic French bistro, while the patio is reminiscent of an enchanted garden.
-Laden with a bounty of gorgeous plants and trees, it includes a two-story tree created by Hollywood set designer Andrew Nowling, whose credits include HBO’s “Euphoria” and “Mulan.”
+The interior evokes the charm of a classic French bistro, while the patio feels like an enchanted garden.
+Laden with gorgeous plants and trees, it includes a two-story tree created by Hollywood set designer Andrew Nowling, whose credits include HBO’s “Euphoria” and “Mulan.”
 Chandeliers float from trees, while small spotlights artfully highlight the lush surroundings.

 The location on Melrose Avenue might seem familiar – it used to host a much-loved Italian restaurant.
 Ravi shared, “This space used to be Caffe Luna.
 Years ago, I was a busboy at Caffe Luna, then a waiter at Louise’s Trattoria next door.”

 Avant Garden Bistro is DeRossi’s first West Coast eatery.
 Open Wednesdays through Sundays, it’s located at 7469 Melrose Avenue in West Hollywood.
 The phone number is 323.622.4746.